Approval Time For SBA 7(a) Loans, 504 Loans, Disaster Loans, & Microloans

 SBA loans take longer to process than traditional loan applications, but they do have their positive qualities, including low interest rates and long repayment terms.

-The SBA loan process requires time and patience; potential borrowers must go through many steps of paperwork and vetting.
-Exactly how long do SBA loans take to process?
-With typical SBA lenders, the SBA loan approval time is two to three months.
-Some SBA lenders offer funding in as little as 30 days, although this is quite rare.
 Read on to find out how long you may have to wait and how to speed up your SBA loan approval time, as well as faster SBA loan alternatives.

-- SBA Loan Approval Time
+SBA Loan Processing Time

-- FAQs About SBA Loan Process & Approval Time
+SBA 7(a) Loan Approval Time

-- SBA Loan Approval Time & Process: Key Takeaways
+SBA 504 Loan Approval Time

-SBA Loan Approval Time
+SBA Disaster Loan Approval Time

 What About SBA Express Loans?

-Are SBA Express loans actually faster than regular SBA loans?
-In short, yes.
-The downside is that, while the processing time is much quicker than other SBA loans, the maximum loan amount is low at $350,000.
-The Express loan is typically approved by the SBA within 36 hours, making it the fastest SBA loan application process.
 However, the approval from the partnered bank could take several weeks, which means that the total time to funding could still be one to two months, depending on the lender.
 Still, this is at least a month faster than most other SBA loans.

-As with other SBA loans, you will also need to prepare a comprehensive loan application package to apply for the Express loan.
-This process, of course, will take some time, though Express loans require fewer documents compared to a 7(a) loan.
 Required forms for an Express loan include a Borrower Information Form and a Statement of Personal History.
 If more than $10,000 in loan funds will be used for construction, you’ll also need to fill out an Agreement of Compliance.
 The Express loan’s issuing bank should provide direction on how to put together the application package and help you work through the process as needed.

 Another thing to know about Express loans is that because the SBA backs only 50% of an Express loan (compared to 75%-85% of a traditional 7(a) loan), interest rates on Express loans tend to be somewhat higher.